 The Turf & Ornamental Update in Cambria County provides an opportunity for Pennsylvania licensed commercial and public applicators to earn credits toward pesticide recertification.
 Credits in Categories Private, 06, 07, 18, 23, and Core are awarded.

 (Dates: Dec.
 8, 9, 15, 16 & 18, 2015) - Pesticide Applicator Short Course will prepare participants for the Pennsylvania certified pesticide applicator exams in Core and Categories 06 (Ornamental & Shade Tree), 07 (Lawn & Turf), 10 (Right of Way & Weeds), and 23 (Parks & Schools Pest Control).

-The Arborist Short Course is designed to increase working tree knowledge, professional arborist skills, and prepare you for the ISA Certified Arborist Exam, which should improve your marketability.
+Today there is an increased awareness by homeowners and municipalities for the need of trained and knowledgeable tree care workers.
+The green industry has responded to this demand for trained professionals by creating certification programs.
+This four day Arborist Short Course is designed to increase working tree knowledge, professional arborist skills and prepare you for the ISA Certified Arborist exam, which should improve your marketability.

 Pesticide Applicator Short Course will prepare participants for the Pennsylvania certified pesticide applicator exams in Core and Categories 06 (Ornamental and Shade Tree), 07 (Lawn and Turf), 10 (Right of Way & Weeds) and 23 (Parks and Schools Pest Control).

 The Arborist Short Course is a four week course designed to assist students taking the International Society of Arboriculture Certified Arborist exam.